snijderlab/stitch/README.md

 ##### MinimalHomoloy (s)

-The minimal homology to use, tis is he minimal score before an edge is included in the De Buijn graph.
+The minimal homology to use, this is the minimal score before an edge is included in the De Buijn graph.
 This value is mainly depending on the alphabet used.

 It can be defined as a constant value or as a calculation based on K (**TODO**).